shuoyuanxu/AprilSlamCPP/Readme.md

 ### 2. relPoseFG

-The function computes the relative pose between two `gtsam::Pose2` objects by converting the difference in poses into robot-relative coordinates.
+Our odometry does not give relative pose directly, instead it gives pose estimations.
+Therefore, a function computes the relative pose between two `gtsam::Pose2` objects is required:

 - **Input**: Two `Pose2` objects (`lastPoseSE2` and `PoseSE2`)
 - **Output**: Relative `Pose2` that represents the robot's motion from `lastPoseSE2` to `PoseSE2`